 In almost every One Loft race our club has hosted (all but one I think) I have had birds in the money.
 The bottom line is these Goldstars are excellent

-One loft birds as long as the race is 250-miles or over (other wise it is just a trapping contest and not a true test of the birds).
-The Goldstars have
+One loft birds especially if the race is 250-miles or over (other wise it is might be just a trapping contest and not a true test of the birds).
+The

-been tested on 400-mile Young bird races and WON the race, in fact one was the only day bird in the entire Concourse in race A and the other was
+Goldstars have been tested on 400-mile Young bird races and WON the race, in fact one was the only day bird in the entire Concourse in race A and

-2nd Concourse in Race B. Remember, a Concourse is made up of 2 or more Combines and a Combine is 2 or more clubs!
-These young birds
+the other was 2nd Concourse in Race B. Remember, a Concourse is made up of 2 or more Combines and a Combine is 2 or more clubs!
+These

 |Important message about buying birds